Tuesday11:00 am & 2:00 pm

 Art Talks Information

+Between January and March 2016 the Docent Council will present Art Talks, the popular series of lectures examining the art and artists who have influenced the world.
 Attendees will engage with a diverse selection of artists, performers, curators, scholars, authors and critics, and participate in activities that encourage life-long learning.
 All programs are designed to pique curiosity and stimulate creativity, nurture learning and understanding, and enhance the appreciation and enjoyment of art.